 As of November 6, 2017, the Company had fully repaid all its long-term debt.
-The Company paid \$0.05 dividends per share in the first quarter of fiscal 2019 totalling \$3.2 million, similar to the first quarter of fiscal 2018.
+The Company paid \$0.05 dividends per share in the second quarter of fiscal 2019 totalling \$3.2 million, similar to the second quarter of fiscal 2018.
+The Company paid \$0.10 dividends per share in the year to date fiscal 2019 totalling \$6.3 million, similar to the year to date fiscal 2018.
 With regard to dividend policy, the Board of Directors considers the Company's earnings per share, cash flow from operations, the level of planned capital expenditures and its cash and marketable securities.
 The targeted payout ratio is approximately 50% to 80% of sustainable earnings per share, 50% to 75% of cash flow from operations with consideration as to the ability to augment the dividend from the liquidity on the Company's balance sheet, if these targets are missed in a given year.
 The Board of Directors reviews these guidelines regularly.

-In the first quarter of fiscal 2019, the Company invested \$4.8 million in capital expenditures, on a cash basis, primarily on new and renovated stores.
-In fiscal 2019, the Company expects to invest approximately \$30 million in capital expenditures.
+In the second quarter of fiscal 2019, the Company invested \$6.5 million in capital expenditures, on a cash basis, primarily on new and renovated stores.
+In the year to date fiscal 2019, the Company invested \$11.3 million in capital expenditures, on a cash basis, primarily on new and renovated stores.
+In fiscal 2019, the Company expects to invest approximately \$30.0 million in capital expenditures.
 These expenditures, together with the payment of dividends and any repayments related to the Company's bank credit facility are expected to be funded by the Company's existing financial resources and funds derived from its operations.

-The Company expects that cash and cash equivalents, investments in marketable securities, future operating cash flows and amounts available to be drawn under lines of credit will enable the Company to finance its capital investment program and fund its ongoing business requirements over the next 12 months, including working capital and financial obligations.
+The Company expects that cash and cash equivalents, investments in marketable securities, future operating cash flows and amounts available to be drawn under operating lines of credit will enable the Company to finance its capital investment program and fund its ongoing business requirements over the next 12 months, including working capital and financial obligations.